The grumpy child,

 11. Sports injuries, like young ballet dancing, gymnastics, running etc.

-Registered Osteopath Salome Olivia has been treating children for over 21 years.
+Registered Osteopath Salome Olivia has been treating children for over 23 years.
 Registered with the General Osteopathic Council.
 Holds a Post grad in Paediatric Osteopathy from the Osteopathic Centre for Children and has conducted further studies in Asthma and Reflux in children and adults.
 Member of The International Cranial Association, and the British Medical Acupuncture Society

 68 Melfort Road